-- Available Internship Positions – all positions begin September 2015.
-Please read each internship description to learn more about the qualifications as well.
+- Available Internship Positions – please read each internship description to learn more about the qualifications as well.

 We are now accepting internship applications for fall 2016 and spring 2017 semesters.
 To apply for an internship, and to learn more, click here.

 REVERSE OSMOSIS DESALINATION POWERED BY PHOTOVOLTAIC/THERMAL SOLAR SYSTEMS

 DESIGN & THERMAL PERFORMANCE INVESTIGATION OF AN AIR SOLAR COLLECTOR

 WATER & ENERGY CAPACITY FOR PALESTINIAN DATE FARMERS IN THE JORDAN VALLEY